Early Phase Trials and Teletrials

 Use of ionising radiation

-If the dose of radiation is above the dose constraint of the Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) Code and approval has been given by the HREC, the organisation (licence holder) must notify the Radiation Team at the Department of Health (DH).
-The project may commence prior to notification being submitted to DH.
+If the dose of radiation is above the dose constraint of the Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) Code and approval has been given by the HREC, the institution (licence holder) must notify the Radiation team at Department of Health (DH).
+The project may commence prior to notification.

-If the dose of radiation is below the dose constraint of the ARPANSA Code and approval has been given by the HREC, no DH notification is required.
+If the dose of radiation is below the dose constraint of the ARPANSA Code and approval has been given by the HREC, DH notification is not required.